top of page

 partners

-Thank you to the Manzanita Band of the Kumeyaay Nation, Pala Band of Mission Indians, and San Diego Natural History Museum for serving as our Climate Kids Hubs where Climate Kids resources are available to the community for check out.
+Thank you to the Manzanita Band of the Kumeyaay Nation, Pala Band of Mission Indians, Augustine Band of Cahuilla Indians, and San Diego Natural History Museum for serving as our Climate Kids Hubs where Climate Kids resources are available to the community for check out.
 Special thank you to the Climate Kids Explorer Backpack supporters and Tribal partners, including the Manzanita Band of the Kumeyaay Nation and the Pala Band of Mission Indians, who made this resource possible.

 Funding support comes from the Bureau of Indian Affairs.